 Seller Interactive can be your partner agency in fulfilling all the Amazon tasks you need.
 We offer:

 When the tasks seem daunting, we have a team of experts to assist.
 With years of experience, we have seen what works and what doesn't on Amazon.
 We are committed to making every account we manage to succeed.
-Contact us, so you can discuss your business needs and present you with our offer.

 On average, 88% of customers read product reviews before buying to ensure they're not wasting money.
 Amazon shoppers are no different.
 In fact, Amazon's A10 algorithm considers seller feedback and product reviews as some of the many deciding factors when ranking products in the search results.

 So, the consensus among sellers is that customer dissatisfaction and negative product reviews are bad.
 You're better off not having them.
 But that's not entirely true.
-There are a few good things that bad reviews on Amazon can benefit sellers regarding account optimization.
+There are a few good things that bad reviews on Amazon can benefit sellers regarding account optimization

 While having too many of them can negatively affect your search ranking, having no negative reviews can also hurt your conversion rate.
 Surprisingly, negative feedback can benefit you as an Amazon seller in the long run.
 Read on to find out how!